-FOR EMERGENCY NOTIFICATIONS VIA EMAIL, PLEASE EMAIL THE OFFICE AT ADMIN@WCWD13.COM AND YOUR EMAIL ADDRESS WILL BE ADDED TO YOUR ACCOUNT
+FOR EMERGENCY NOTIFICATIONS VIA EMAIL, PLEASE EMAIL THE OFFICE AT ADMIN@WCWD13.COM AND YOUR EMAIL ADDRESS WILL BE ADDED TO YOUR ACCOUNT.
+MANY CUSTOMERS HAVE INCORRECT PHONE NUMBERS ON THEIR ACCOUNTS.
+PLEASE CALL THE OFFICE TO VERIFY YOUR CONTACT INFORMATION SO WE CAN NOTIFY YOU WHEN THERE IS AN EMERGENCY!

 -